Risk Warning: Your Capital is at Risk.

 How to Trade Wheat

-Wheat traders have several ways to invest in the commodity:
+Wheat traders have several ways to speculate on wheat prices:

 Shares of Wheat Companies